cloudb2/processus/docs/user-guide.md

 #### execHandler
 ```
 /* Exec Handler
- * Using the Task's data.cmd property, this handler will attempt to execute that
+ * Using the Task's parameters.cmd property, this handler will attempt to execute that
  * command as a child process.
- * output is stored in data.stdout and data.stderr
+ * output is stored in parameters.stdout and parameters.stderr
  * INPUT
- * @param task.data.cmd The command to execute
+ * @param task.parameters.cmd The command to execute
  * OUTPUT
- * @param task.data.stdout The stdout (if any)
+ * @param task.parameters.stdout The stdout (if any)
- * @param task.data.stderr The stderr (if any)
+ * @param task.parameters.stderr The stderr (if any)
  *
  */
 ```